SAP/project-kb/prospector/README.md

 ## Testing

-To run the tests, run:
+Prospector makes use of `pytest`.

-`pytest`
+:exclamation: **NOTE:** before using it please make sure to have running instances of the backend and the database.

-Note, that `pytest` requires running instances of the backend and database either in containers or by previous commands.
+## Extra

 The approach implemented in patch-finder is described in detail in this
 document: https://arxiv.org/pdf/2103.13375.pdf